CanDoAnything/postgresql-person-generator/README.md

-# postgresql-training
+# postgresql-person-generator

-This repo is a demo of using postgreSQL with both powershell and maybe python.
+This repo is a demo of using various languages to connect to a postgreSQL database and seed it with generated / synthetic data.

 ## Prerequisites